 Talking about stock.
 Despite the vegetarian nature of mushrooms, I personally enjoy making this stew with good-quality beef stock.
 It adds a depth of flavour to the dish.
 However, if you’d prefer to make a vegetarian stew, seek out a top-notch mushroom stock.
 It’ll complement your funghi nicely.

 In an effort to keep the cost of this mushroom stew relatively low it uses chestnut mushrooms, which offer incredible bang for buck.
 Having said that, you can often find shiitake, portobello and oyster mushrooms on offer.
-If that’s the case, please go ahead – it’ll give the dish an extra dimension of flavour and variety of consistency.
+If that’s the case, please go ahead – it’ll give the dish an extra dimension of flavour and variety of consistency, if you don’t like this dish, then check these thai food recipes.

 One-Pot Mushroom Stew